sthwalo/GoalFlow/README.md

 Frontend:
 Navigate to the frontend/ directory.
-Install the required Python packages: pip install -r requirements.txt Run the Flask/Django development server: python run.py (Optional) Docker:
+Install the required Python packages: pip install -r requirements.txt Run the Flask development server: python run.py (Optional) Docker:
 If using Docker, build and run the containers using docker-compose up -d Usage
-Access the GoalFlow application through your web browser (usually at http://localhost:5000/ for Flask or a similar address for Django).
+Access the GoalFlow application through your web browser (usually at http://localhost:5000/ for Flask).
 Create an account (if required).
 Start adding your goals, objectives, and tasks.
 Set due dates, priorities, and categories.
 Explore the automation features to automate recurring tasks or reminders.

 Contributing
 Contributions are welcome!
 Please feel free to submit issues and pull requests.

 License
-[Specify your project license here (e.g., MIT License)] Contact
+This project is licensed under the MIT License

+Contact
 Immaculate Nyoni - sthwaloe@gmail.com
-Acknowledgments
-[List any libraries, frameworks, or resources you used]